softworkz/embyuserwiki/Synology-:-Custom-Package-Architectures-for-XPEnology.md

     https://synology.emby.media/?package_repository=360efc6e-de72-4073-b603-2bfbd7001586

-However, if you find that Emby Server does not start after the install compeltes, it is likely you will need to use an alternate package architecture for your system.
+However, if you find that Emby Server does not start after the install completes, it is likely you will need to use an alternate package architecture for your system.

 __Alternate Architectures__